Battle of Colhuacatonco: Tactics and strategies used in the siege

-As the siege began however, the Mexica adapted to their enemy's tactics and developed their own, as they could hardly use their traditional tactics and customs against their technologically superior foe with thousands of allies.
-As the Mexica faced difficulties fighting in the causeways due to the Spanish technological superiority and could not attack in the rear due to their native allies, they abandoned old war customs such as attacking usually during the day and started to carry out nighttime raids on the Spanish camps.
-They also developed maneuvers to avoid the cannons by moving from side to side instead of fighting in straight lines and ducking when a shot was fired.
-They built barricades to protect themselves from the arquebuses and crossbows, though those were vulnerable to the cannons.
-They eventually also started to place traps in the lake by installing sharp stakes on the lake floor to trap the brigantines and creating gaps in the causeways that couldn't be seen from above to make their enemies fall into the water.
+As the siege began, however, the Mexica adapted to their enemy's tactics and developed their own, as they could hardly use their traditional tactics and customs against their technologically superior foe with thousands of allies.
+As the Mexica faced difficulties fighting on the causeways due to the Spanish technological superiority and could not attack through the rear due to their native allies, they abandoned old war customs such as attacking usually during the day and started to carry out nighttime raids on the Spanish camps.
+They also developed maneuvers to avoid the cannons by moving from side to side instead of fighting in straight lines, and began to duck when a shot was fired; they built barricades to protect themselves from the arquebuses and crossbows, though they were vulnerable to the cannons; they eventually started to place traps in the lake by installing sharp stakes on the lake floor to trap the brigantines and by creating gaps in the causeways that couldn't be seen from above, to make their enemies fall into the water.
 The most common battle tactic used by the Mexica throughout the siege were feigned retreats, cleverly used in effective manners against the Spaniards.
-Through these new tactics, the Mexica successfully slowed down the Spanish advance, as everytime the Spanish captured any territory the Mexica would recapture it in the night and install even more traps.
+Through these new tactics, the Mexica successfully slowed down the Spanish advance, as every time the Spanish captured any territory the Mexica would recapture it in the night and install even more traps.
 In one highly successful nighttime attack using these tactics, the Mexica captured one brigantine and killed both its captain and the captain of another brigantine.
-Still however, the Spanish had the naval advantage, as was proven when the Mexica tried to launch a similar attack on the brigantines some time after, but were defeated when the Spanish also lured them into a trap through a feigned retreat.
+Still, however, the Spanish had the naval advantage, as was proven when the Mexica tried to launch a similar attack on the brigantines some time after, but were defeated when the Spanish, likewise, lured them into a trap through a feigned retreat.